 This article contains the following topics:

-Intelligent triage can have a powerful effect on your agents' workflows, saving them anywhere from 30 to 60 seconds per ticket by automatically identifying and routing a ticket based on its intent, language, or sentiment.
+Intelligent triage can have a powerful effect on your agents' workflows, saving them anywhere from 30 to 60 seconds per ticket by automatically identifying and routing a ticket based on its topic, language, or sentiment.

 Analyzing and fine-tuning the results

-After a couple of weeks, intelligent triage should have enriched enough tickets for you to be able to decide which actions to take.
+After a couple of weeks, intelligent triage should have classified enough tickets for you to be able to decide which actions to take.
 The following sections present some additional points to consider as you perform this analysis.

 First, take a look at the reports you built above and review the High and Medium confidence tickets.
 Look for trends, and decide whether you want to take action to improve them.

-Trend | Actions to consider |
+Trend Actions to consider

-What are the most prevalent intents and languages? |
+What are the most prevalent topics and languages?

-Are there any intents that would make sense for you to group together? |
+Are there any topics that would make sense for you to group together?

-Are the predicted intents and languages consistent with the initial message on each ticket? |
+Are the classified topics and languages consistent with the initial message on each ticket?

 What trends are there in customer sentiment?
-Are negative-sentiment tickets especially prevalent for a specific product or category? |
+Are negative-sentiment tickets especially prevalent for a specific product or category?

 Decide which metrics you want to improve